danalite/autool/README.md

 [![Downloads](https://img.shields.io/github/downloads/danalite/autool/total?style=flat-square&logo=github)](https://github.com/danalite/autool/releases)
 <a href="https://discord.gg/P3t2SvQaZp"><img alt="discord invitation link" src="https://dcbadge.vercel.app/api/server/P3t2SvQaZp?style=flat-square"></a>

-AuTool is a software platform for workflow automation and digital adoption.
+AuTool is a software platform for workflow automation and AI adoption.
 AuTool was initially developed as an enhancement to [AutoHotkey](https://www.autohotkey.com/), with the purpose of supporting event-driven async programming, improving user interactivity, and ensuring platform agnosticism.
 It can be used to:

 - Automate repetitive tasks, e.g., keyboard, mouse, and web
 - Build interactive GUI to guide users through a workflow